cloudstateio/cloudstate/README.md

 Are you interested in helping out making this vision a reality?
 We would love to have you!
 All contributions are welcome: ideas, criticism, praise, code, bug fixes, docs, buzz, etc.

-Our [Mailing List](https://groups.google.com/forum/#!forum/cloudstate) is a good place to start with open ended discussions about CloudState, or you can also join the discussion on our [Gitter Channel](https://gitter.im/CloudState-IO/community).
+Our [Mailing List](https://groups.google.com/forum/#!forum/cloudstate) is a good place to start with open ended discussions about Cloudstate, or you can also join the discussion on our [Gitter Channel](https://gitter.im/Cloudstate-IO/community).

 The [GitHub Issue Tracker](https://github.com/cloudstateio/cloudstate/issues) is a good place to raise issues, including bug reports and feature requests.